Bringing People on Board – The Foundations of Successfully Managing Workplace Change

 A well-thought-out and professionally implemented change management plan, on the other hand, can make the workplace change process smooth and enjoyable, while also strengthening the organisation by boosting employee engagement and stimulating collaboration between different teams and departments.

-To achieve the best results, leaders of change management projects need to acknowledge that different people have different priorities, and also express their needs and opinions differently.
+To achieve the best results, leaders of change management projects need to acknowledge that different people have different priorities, and also express their needs and opinions in different ways.
 The roles they choose to play in workplace change projects therefore vary, depending on their personalities, cultural conditioning and past experiences.

 We have identified six common archetypes, or types of behaviour that employees and managers demonstrate when facing workplace change.
 Understanding these archetypes can help leaders to communicate with staff members and fellow decision makers more effectively, and to give people whatever support or encouragement they need in order to move the project forward.